 It is important to differentiate between safeguarding children who have suffered or are at risk of suffering serious harm and those who are in need of additional support from one or more agencies.
 The former will be reported to children's social care immediately; the latter will be referred via inter-agency assessment procedures, most commonly via a Common Assessment Framework (CAF) and Team around the Child (TAC) approaches.
+Where because of safeguarding or welfare needs a child needs the assistance of a social worker, the school will work with them to ensure that decisions can be made in the best interests of the child's safety, welfare and educational outcomes; such a need for assistance will inform decisions about safeguarding (for example, responding to unauthorised absence or missing education where there are known safeguarding risks) and about promoting welfare (for example, considering the provision of pastoral and/or academic support, alongside action by statutory services).

-Through staff training and regular communication the school seeks an environment where staff feel able to make a referral via the DSL, and are thus supported in their key safeguarding role.
-KCSIE (2019) makes it clear, however, that ANY member of staff or indeed any concerned individual may make a referral direct to children's social care and the various contact details are provided at the end of this annex.
+Through staff training and regular communication, the school seeks an environment where staff feel able to make a referral via the DSL, and are thus supported in their key safeguarding role.
+KCSIE (2022) makes it clear, however, that ANY member of staff or indeed any concerned individual may make a referral direct to children's social care and the various contact details are provided at the end of this annex.

-Where there is a safeguarding concern the child's wishes and feelings will be taken into account when determining what action to take and what services to provide, this observing the principle that the best interests of the child will always be paramount.
+Where there is a safeguarding concern, the child's wishes and feelings will be taken into account when determining what action to take and what services to provide, this observing the principle that the best interests of the child will always be paramount.